-The Human Edge: Future-Proofing Teams and Careers
+The Human Edge: Future-Proofing Teams

-human skills are the future of work
+Human skills are the future of work

 The Sessions